 The report is based on GRI Standards: Core option.
 Click here for our latest sustainability report.

 We are proud to collaborate with the non-profit organisation Kodcentrum, that gives children aged 9-13 the opportunity to learning programming in their free time.
 Together with Kodcentrum, we contribute to the development of young people into tomorrow’s programmers.
 This makes perfect sense to us since we will always depend on skilled IT staff.
 We support Kodcentrum both financially and by arranging a so-called kid hackathon.
 In autumn 2018, we hosted our largest kid hackathon where 45 children visited our head office in Stockholm.
 Over an afternoon, the children had an opportunity to develop their knowledge in programming and digital creation.

 Membership in Norsif and Swesif

 Nordnet is a member of the trade associations Norsif and Swesif.
 Norsif and Swesif are independent networking forums for sustainable investments.
 Swesif provides a tool called Hållbarhetsprofilen (Sustainability Profile) that allows fund savers to easily and accurately determine the specifics of how a particular fund works with sustainability criteria in its management.
-Hållbarhetsprofilen is one of the tools available at nordnet.se.
+Hållbarhetsprofilen is one of the tools available at nordnet.se (in Swedish).